-- 1. Use the VLAN Static List (see "Configuring VLAN Groups" on page 177) to reserve a VLAN for use by RSPAN (marking the "Remote VLAN" field on this page.
+- 1. Use the VLAN Static List (see "Configuring VLAN Groups" on page 128) to reserve a VLAN for use by RSPAN (marking the "Remote VLAN" field on this page.
 (Default VLAN 1 is prohibited.) - 2.
 Set up the source switch on the RSPAN configuration page by specifying the mirror session, the switch's role (Source), the RSPAN VLAN, and the uplink port1.
-Then specify the source port(s), and the traffic type to monitor (Rx, Tx or Both). - 3.
-Set up all intermediate switches on the RSPAN configuration page, entering the mirror session, the switch's role (Intermediate), the RSPAN VLAN, and the uplink port(s). - 4.
-Set up the destination switch on the RSPAN configuration page by specifying the mirror session, the switch's role (Destination), the destination port1, whether or not the traffic exiting this port will be tagged or untagged, and the RSPAN VLAN.
-Then specify each uplink port where the mirrored traffic is being received.
+Then specify the source port(s), and the traffic type to monitor (Rx, Tx or Both).